aejmelaeus/NServiceBus.SequenceGate/README.md

 ```

-The property names in the configuration can be set with the ´nameof´ operator when the property is directly on the root-object.
+The property names in the configuration can be set with the `nameof` operator when the property is directly on the root-object.

 But some messages might have the properties that are used in the gate as complex datastructures: